openid/oid4vc-haip-sd-jwt-vc/openid4vc-high-assurance-interoperability-profile-1_0.md

 # OpenID for Verifiable Presentations over W3C Digital Credentials API

-The requirements for the Wallet and the Verifier, unless specified otherwise:
+The following requirements apply for both, the Wallet and the Verifier, unless specified otherwise:

 * MUST support Annex A in [@!OIDF.OID4VP] that defines how to use OpenID4VP over the W3C Digital Credentials API.
-  * The Wallet MUST support both signed and unsigned requests defined in Annex A.3.1 and A.3.2 of [@!OIDF.OID4VP].
+  * The Wallet MUST support both signed and unsigned requests as defined in Annex A.3.1 and A.3.2 of [@!OIDF.OID4VP].
 The Verifier MUST support signed requests, unsigned requests, or both.
 * Wallet Invocation is done via the W3C Digital Credentials API or an equivalent platform API.
 Custom URL schemes MUST NOT be used.
 * Response Mode MUST be `dc_api.jwt`.
 The response MUST be encrypted.
 * Specific requirements for the response encryption are tbd.